 CloudWatch offers basic log management capabilities such as alerting, actions, log analysis, and querying.
 CloudWatch can generate custom metrics from log data you specify.
 It’s grown into an important component in the AWS ecosystem and offers many basic log and metric management capabilities.

 To gain a holistic view of your AWS applications and resources, you’ll need not just application and service-level logs, but API-level logs as well.
 This is handled by AWS CloudTrail.

 CloudTrail tracks actions taken by a user, role, or an AWS service whether taken through the AWS console or API operations.
-In contrast to on-premise-infrastructure where something as important as network flow monitoring (Netflow logs) could take weeks or months to get off the ground, AWS has the ability to track flow logs with a few clicks at relatively low cost.
+In contrast to on-premise infrastructure where something as important as network flow monitoring (Netflow logs) could take weeks or months to get off the ground, AWS has the ability to track flow logs with a few clicks at a relatively low cost.